Device HTTP API¶

 There is no specific bandwidth or message size limitation, however each individual resource size MUST respect the maximum size of 1048576 bytes.

-Murano Products can be configured to allow devices to provision their own identities or to allow only whitelisted device identities to be provisioned.
-This configuration option is available via the Product Settings tab as the Allow devices to register their own identity checkbox.
-When checked \(default\), any device using this API with the assigned Product Endpoint can provision themselves without the need to be whitelisted in advance.
-If this option is disabled \(unchecked\), then device identities must be whitelisted in advance in order to provision and communicate with the Product.
+Murano IoT Connectors are configured to allow devices to provision their own identities or to only allow whitelisted device identities to be provisioned.
+This configuration option is available via the IoT Connector Settings tab as the Allow devices to register their own identity checkbox.
+When checked (default), any device using this API with the assigned IoT Connector FQDN Endpoint can provision themselves without the need to be whitelisted in advance.
+If this option is disabled (unchecked), then device identities must be pre registered (whitelisted) in advance in order to provision and communicate with the Murano connector.

 To connect your device remember to download and install the Murano Root server CA. Otherwise your firmware will probably raise a security error during connection.